Peaky8linders/gpt-favourite-prompts/README.md

-# Prompts and prompt templates used for interacting with LLMs.
-Based on Mckay Wrigley's favourite prompts.
+# Prompts and templates used for interacting with LLMs.

-This is a collection of prompts prompt templates that I use in my day to day work and side projects.
+This is a collection of prompts based on Mckay Wrigley's git repo, and prompt templates that I use in my day to day work and side projects.

 ## Usage